bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 solution is quite a secure system.

 Unfortunately whilst Windows 10 is now relatively secure it is far less private than previous generations of Windows.
-Windows 10 has adopted the Google and Facebook user-as-service business model.
+Windows 10 has somewhat adopted the Google and Facebook user-as-service business model.

-Windows 10 sends a large amount of usage data back to Microsoft, especially if the [Cortana](https://en.wikipedia.org/wiki/Cortana) assistant is enabled.
+Windows 10, by default, sends a large amount of usage data back to Microsoft, especially if the [Cortana](https://en.wikipedia.org/wiki/Cortana) assistant is enabled.
 Data that is sent back includes: location data, text and voice input, internet history, and telemetry data regarding general usage of the computer.

 If privacy is a concern then do **not** use Windows 10.
 Apple Mac and Linux systems are far more respectful of user privacy.
 If one has the funds and is less technically inclined then simply purchase an Apple Mac.
-If on the other hand a user already has a Windows 10 system and is technically capable then it is recommended to replace Windows 10 with Linux distribution such as [Linux Mint](https://linuxmint.com).
+If on the other hand a user already has a Windows 10 system and is technically capable then it is recommended to replace Windows 10 with a Linux distribution such as [Linux Mint](https://linuxmint.com).

 If replacing Windows 10 is not viable then the next best option is to tweak